quicwg/base-drafts/draft-ietf-quic-transport.md

 process coalesced packets.

-Coalescing packets in order of increasing encryption levels (Initial, 0-RTT, Handshake, 1-RTT) makes it more likely the receiver will be able to process all the packets in a single pass.
+Coalescing packets in order of increasing encryption levels (Initial, 0-RTT, Handshake, 1-RTT; see Section 4.1.4 of {{QUIC-TLS}}) makes it more likely the receiver will be able to process all the packets in a single pass.
 A packet with a short header does not include a length, so it can only be the last packet included in a UDP datagram.
 An endpoint SHOULD NOT coalesce multiple packets at the same encryption level.

 Senders MUST NOT coalesce QUIC packets for different connections into a single UDP datagram.
 Receivers SHOULD ignore any subsequent packets with a different